jaredgoodman03/kindle4rss/README.md

 ## Make your kindle4rss.com free

 #### What is this?
 It clicks on button to deliver new content on your kindle.
-I don't have money to pay subscription so I wrote this script.
-If you have money, please buy subscription and don't use this.
+If anybody out there knows of a good self-hosted alternative to kindle4rss.com, let me know.

 #### Instructions
 * change username and password at the beginning of the script